 Evansville, IN.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as P-47D-4-RA Thunderbolt serial number 42-22702.
 Disassembled and shipped overseas to the South-West Pacific and reassembled.

 Assigned to the 5th Air Force, 348th Fighter Group, 341st Fighter Squadron.
 No known nose art or nickname.

-On December 27, 1943 one of sixteen P-47s from the 341st Fighter Squadron took off from Finschhafen Airfield piloted by 1st Lt.
-James E. Lynch on a patrol mission over Cape Gloucester.
+On December 27, 1943 took off from Finschhafen Airfield piloted by 1st Lt.
+James E. Lynch as one of sixteen P-47s from the 341st Fighter Squadron on a patrol mission over Cape Gloucester and Arawe.
 The weather was clear along the southern coast of West New Britain.

-Flying at low altitude, Lynch was intercepted by a Zero and this P-47 was hit in the cockpit by 7.7mm bullets wounding Lynch in his arm but was able to ditch off Arawe and escaped before it sank.
+Intercepting the Japanese formation, the P-47 pilots reported the Japanese were the most skilled and aggressive ever encountered and claimed sixteen shot down.
+While flying at low altitude, Lynch was intercepted by a Zero and hit in the cockpit by 7.7mm rounds that wounded him but he was able to successfully ditch off Arawe and escaped before the plane submerged.
 Also lost was P-47D 42-8099 (MIA).

 Fate of the Pilot

-Lynch was unable to fully inflate his life vest but was barely able to keep his head above the surface.
-Soon after ditching, Lynch released his dye marker which was quickly spotted by the crew of PT Boat 190.
+Injured, Lynch was unable to fully inflate his life vest and barely able to keep his head above the surface but managed to released his dye marker and was spotted by the crew of PT 190.

-Rescued by PT-190 and transported to Finschhafen for medical care.
+Lynch was rescued by PT-190 and transported to Dreger Harbor and taken to the hospital at Finschhafen for medical treatment.